valentin-deschaintre/valentin-deschaintre.github.io/2021/index.md

 It will be a fully virtual event.
 Participation will be free of charge, thanks to our [generous sponsors](sponsors).
 Details on the program and format will be announced shortly.

-## Workshop on Material Appearance Modeling -- [**Register now!**](https://tickets.kwt-uni-saarland.de/EGSR2021/)
+## Workshop on Material Appearance Modeling

-[MAM 2021, the 9th annual Workshop on Material Appearance Modeling](mam), will be held virtually (i.e. via electronic platforms rather than physically) on June 28th, 2021 just prior to EGSR 2021.

-**MAM submission deadline:** June 14th
+Due to the low number of submissions we are cancelling MAM 2021, which was to be held virtually.
+Meeting together in person for spontaneous discussions is the strength of the workshop, so this is not surprising as the end of online-only events is in sight.
+We will reassess holding the workshop next year when in-person meetings will be possible again.